Orlando Trespass Defense Attorneys

 Trespassing charges can certainly arise from an individual entering a property where a “No Trespassing” sign has been posted.
 However, more frequently, trespass with a warning charges arise when an individual has been asked to leave a property and then remains on the property or returns to the property.
 Trespassing can be a misdemeanor or a felony, depending on the specifics of the situation.
 In either situation, penalties upon conviction can include jail time.

-At Moses and Rooth Attorneys at Law, our Orlando trespass defense attorneys represent people throughout Central Florida.
+Our trespass defense attorneys represent Florida residents in and throughout the Orlando area.
 As former prosecutors, we have in-depth understanding of the situations that can escalate into trespassing with a warning charge.
 We use our insight to provide effective legal advocacy.

 An Example of Trespass After Warning

-Moses and Rooth Attorneys at Law can build a strong defense on your behalf, fighting the charges against you with the ultimate goal of having the charges dismissed altogether.
+Moses and Rooth Attorneys at Law will mount a strong defense on your behalf, fighting the charges against you with the ultimate goal of having the charges dismissed altogether.
 As your experienced criminal defense lawyers, we vigorously fight criminal charges on your behalf.